 Over the coming year, we will be releasing a variety of creative content – including videos, like the one you just watched, articles, maps and other graphics – all intended to dispel negative stereotypes and encourage more informed discussion in the media and among friends and family, policymakers and community leaders.

 All campaign materials will be made available on the campaign’s website, UNFE.org, and be designed for easy sharing via social media.

 I am pleased to announce that a number of celebrities with a commitment to equality have already pledged to support Free & Equal, including by helping us to get our message out through social media.
 They include Yvonne Chaka Chaka, who we just heard from, along with U.S. pop star Ricky Martin, Bollywood actress Celina Jaitly and Brazilian singer Daniela Mercury.
 We will be announcing additional celebrity champions of equality as the campaign unfolds.

 Finally, like many people, my thoughts in recent weeks have been with President Nelson Mandela – a moral giant not just for this country but for the whole world.
 I think we have probably all found ourselves reflecting on the lessons President Mandela taught us.
 Among them, that real equality admits no exceptions … that to enjoy freedom we must not only cast off our own chains, but also learn to live in a way that respects the freedom of others.

 Nelson Mandela was also a great believer education as our best weapon against prejudice.
 People are not born hating one another, he said.
 They learn to hate.
 And if people can learn to hate, they can be taught to love.
 For love comes more naturally to the human heart than its opposite.

 I can think of no greater inspiration for the project we are launching today.

-With that, I would like to invite another revered pillar of inspiration and wisdom, Archbishop Tutu, to say a few words.
+With that, I would like to hand over to someone who is another wonderful source of inspiration and wisdom, Archbishop Tutu, who would like to say a few words.